Generate Custom Metrics from Spans and Traces

 How to create a metric

-5. Name your metric: Metric names must follow the metric naming convention.
-Metric names that start with trace.* are not permitted and will not be saved.
+3. Name your metric following the metric naming convention.
+Metric names starting with trace.* are not allowed.

 Span-based metrics are considered custom metrics and billed accordingly.
 Avoid grouping by unbounded or extremely high cardinality attributes like timestamps, user IDs, request IDs, or session IDs to avoid impacting your billing.